howtographql/howtographql/content/backend/graphql-scala/6-interfaces.md

 Add also such field to the object type for `User` and `Vote`.

-Now if will see on schema definition in graphiql console you will see there are provided three models with this common interface.
+Now if you will look into the schema definition in graphiql console you will see there are provided three models with this common interface.

 Ok, thats all for this chapter.
 In the next one you will learn about relations.